• Skip to primary navigation

 Whether you want rare or well-done steak, this method offers precision.

-And you can add herbs and spices for a burst of flavor.
+And you can add herbs and spices for great flavor.

 2 - Flavor and Texture